Keyboard shortcuts

 User Experience

-We propose a syntax inspired by "Pattern Types".
 The syntax of existential (i.e., kani::exists) and universal (i.e., kani::forall) quantifiers are:

-kani::exists(|<var>: <type> [is <range-expr>] | <boolean-expression>)
+kani::exists(|<var>: <type> [in (<range-expr>)] | <boolean-expression>)

-kani::forall(|<var>: <type> [is <range-expr>] | <boolean-expression>)
+kani::forall(|<var>: <type> [in (<range-expr>)] | <boolean-expression>)

 If <range-expr> is not provided, we assume <var> can range over all possible values of the given <type> (i.e., syntactic sugar for full range |<var>: <type> as .. |).
 CBMC’s SAT backend only supports bounded quantification under constant lower and upper bounds (for more details, see the documentation for quantifiers in CBMC).
 The SMT backend, on the other hand, supports arbitrary Boolean expressions.
 In any case, <boolean-expression> should not have side effects, as the purpose of quantifiers is to assert a condition over a domain of objects without altering the state.